Pulsating active matter: Abstract

 \section{Abstract}

-Cells in tissues consume fuel to sustain periodic mechanical deformation.
-The combination of individual deformation and local interactions yields contraction waves, propagating throughout tissues with only negligible cell displacement.
+We reveal that the mechanical pulsation of locally synchronised particles is a generic route to propagate deformation waves.
 We consider a model of dense repulsive particles whose activity drives periodic change in size of each individual.
-It reveals that, in dense environments, pulsation of synchronised particles is a generic route to contraction waves.
-The competition between repulsion and synchronisation triggers an instability which promotes a wealth of dynamical patterns, ranging from spiral waves to defect turbulence.
+The dynamics is inspired by biological tissues where cells consume fuel to sustain active deformation.
+We show that the competition between repulsion and synchronisation triggers an instability which promotes a wealth of dynamical patterns, ranging from spiral waves to defect turbulence.
 We identify the mechanisms underlying the emergence of patterns, and characterize the corresponding transitions.
-We derive the hydrodynamics of our model, and propose an analogy with that of reaction-diffusion systems.
+By coarse-graining the dynamics, we propose a hydrodynamic description of an assembly of pulsating particles, and discuss an analogy with reaction-diffusion systems.

-Active matter features injection of energy at individual level to sustain nonequilibrium dynamics~\cite{Marchetti2013, Wijland2022, Jack2022}.
+Active matter features injection of energy at the individual level to sustain nonequilibrium dynamics~\cite{Marchetti2013, Wijland2022, Jack2022}.
 The interplay between particle interaction and individual activity opens the door to collective behaviours without any equilibrium counterpart.
-In many studies, activity takes the form of self-propulsion: Each particle converts the energy provided by some fuel into translational motion.
+In many studies, activity takes the form of self-propulsion: each particle converts the energy provided by some fuel into translational motion.
 Depending on microscopic symmetries, self-propelled particles can exhibit flocking transition~\cite{Chate2020} and/or motility-induced phase separation~\cite{Cates2015}, for instance.
 In dense regimes, self-propulsion shifts the glass transition~\cite{Ni2013, Berthier2019}.
-It also controls the solid-fluid transition in models of cellular tissues, where the area and perimeter of each cell are constrained by interactions~\cite{Bi2015, Bi2016}.
+It also controls the solid-fluid transition in models of cellular tissues, where the area and perimeter of each cell are constrained~\cite{Bi2015, Bi2016}.